Special feature: Easily understand air pollution

 • Promote the use of renewable energy sources.

-Of course, improving air quality also depends on the actions taken by the responsible bodies, whether on a global scale (WHO), but also on a European (European Commission) and national (Ministry of environment, energy and the sea).
+Of course, improving air quality also depends on the actions carried out by the responsible organizations, whether on a global scale (WHO), but also on a European scale (European Commission) and national scale (Ministry of environment, energy and the sea).

 The sources used to write this file